 God doesn’t require us to succeed, he only requires that you try

-After a long life of unstinting charity and uncompromising fidelity to the truth, and perhaps ironically, great fame and renown, which she always let slide off of her like water off a duck’s back, Mother Teresa died 25 years ago on this day, back in 1997.
-Her death was overshadowed by the tragic demise of glamorous Princess Diana a week earlier in that high speed car crash in a Parisian tunnel, offering quite the historical contrast.
+After a long life of unstinting charity and uncompromising fidelity to the truth, and perhaps ironically, great fame and renown, which she always let slide off of her like water off a duck’s back, Mother Teresa died on this day, back in 1997.
+News of her going to eternity was overshadowed by the tragic demise of glamorous Princess Diana a week earlier in that high speed car crash in a Parisian tunnel, offering quite the historical contrast.
 Saint Teresa would have enjoyed being overshadowed, for she always wanted to remain humble and hidden with her poor.

 As her diary later revealed, Mother Teresa suffered interiorly for most of her life in a near-unremitting dark night of the soul, yet she radiated joy wherever she went.
 The sometimes-physical light that shone from her led to the conversion the hard-boiled atheist Malcolm Muggeridge, when he was tasked with filming a biography of her in 1969, Something Beautiful for God (also a book, in 1971, both well worth a look).